mynameisnhan/CSC-172/Project 2 - Postfix Calculator/README.txt

 between the last token of the inner expression and the close parenthesis.
 For !operand, 1 space is added between ! and operand.
 For operand^operand, 1 space is added between the first operand and ^ and between ^ and the second operand.

-ASSUMPTION 2: The program assumes that all operands are numeric.
+ASSUMPTION 2: The program assumes that - followed by space means subtraction but - followed by any numbers means negative.

-ASSUMPTION 3: The program assumes that all operands are positive.
+LIMITATION: The program only works for numeric operands.

 infix_expr_short.txt: Contains input demonstrating functionality extracred1.txt: Contains input demonstrating use of ^, %, sin, cos, and tan